Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

 \section{Introduction}

 Optimization has been an indispensable tool to make informed decisions based on a mathematical model of reality.
 For decisions to be practically relevant, however, it is important that model uncertainty is explicitly taken into account.
-Stochastic optimization concerned with problems of the form
+Stochastic optimization is concerned with problems of the form

-has classically embodied decision-making in the face of uncertainty.
-Stochastic optimization indeed encapsulates, through an appropriate choice of loss function $\ell$, a wide variety of problems ranging from the classical newsvendor stocking problem to supervised learning \citep{birge2011introduction,shapiro2021lectures}.
-Stochastic optimization considers the distribution $\mb P$ of the uncertain variable $\xi$ as the primitive with which to make its decision $x$.
-However, as distributions are not observed directly, modern formulations for decision under uncertainty recognize that data rather distributions should serve as the primitive on which decisions are based.
+and has classically embodied decision-making in the face of uncertainty.
+Stochastic optimization indeed encapsulates, through an appropriate choice of loss function $\ell$, a wide variety of problems ranging from the classical newsvendor stocking problem to supervised learning \citep{birge2011introduction,shapiro2021lectures}. { Stochastic optimization traditionally treats the probability distribution of the exogenous uncertain variable as a given object.
+In practice, however, such distributions are not directly observable.
+Consequently, modern formulations of decision-making under uncertainty increasingly recognize that empirical data (rather than fully specified distributions) should serve as the fundamental object on which decisions are based. }

 To this end, data-driven Distributionally Robust Optimization (DRO), i.e.,